yakovlevkll/lucidum101/calculus/derivatives-tasks.md

    $f(x) = \dfrac {x^3} {30} - 15x^2 + 2500$
    a) Calculate the equation of the tangent line at the abscissa point $x = 0$.
    b) At what point in the curve is the slope of the tangent line minimal?
 What is the value of the minimum slope?

+6. A tree has a volume of 30 m<sup>3</sup> and, for the quality of its wood, it sells at €50 per cubic meter.
+Every year the tree increases the volume in 3 m<sup>3</sup>.
+At the same time, the quality of the tree's wood decreases, and also the price, which every year is a cheaper euro per cubic meter.
+In how many years will we achieve the maximum income for the sale of tree wood?
+What are these revenues?